Rwalsh1398/Frontend-Framework/README.md

 ## Step 3 - Run the project!

-With everything setup, run the following:
+Once everything is set up, start the project by running:

 ```
 npm start